 The performance appraisal process is designed to evaluate an employee’s performance over a specified period of time.
 When the process works well, the employee and his/her supervisor plan together to build on strengths and develop those areas needing improvement.
 Learn More»

-Chancellor Gallagher has introduced new sexual misconduct training for Faculty and Staff.
+Chancellor Gallagher has introduced a sexual misconduct training for Faculty and Staff.
 You should already have received an introductory email from Workplace Answers with instructions on how to access this training.
-If you have deleted that email, you can still access the training through the My.pitt.edu portal community by just clicking here... (portal login required)
+If you have deleted that email, you can still access the training through the my.pitt.edu portal community by just clicking here... (portal login required)